bengfarrell/rgf-blog/content/blog/2007-04-26-concha-y-toro-casillero-del-diablo-carmenere-2004.md

   - "concha-y-toro"
 ---

-**Concha y Toro** **Casillero del Diablo Carmeniere 2004** Chile
+**Region:** Chile

 A black current tang quickly gives way to a pronounced presence of scorched sugar.
-It's warm milk comfortable---you don't want to stop the flavors with the threat of a new sip.
+It's warm milk comfortable—you don't want to stop the flavors with the threat of a new sip.
 There is a medium level of spice that concentrates when it gets a swish in the mouth.
 It's golden smooth with a nice smell of oak.
 Pleasant and fire cozy.

 ![3 stars](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_avocado1.gif "rating_avocado1")